dahmadjid/Wameedh-Roadmaps/python/README.md

 # Python Basics Roadmap

-python is one of the most used programming languages in the world. it is great general purpose tool to have. it can be used in very different fields such as computer vision, webscrapers, back-end, servers, desktop apps using kivy and most importantly a must-learn language if you want to work with modern artifical intelligence.
+Python is one of the most used programming languages in the world. it is great general purpose tool to have. it can be used in very different fields such as computer vision, webscrapers, back-end, servers, desktop apps using kivy and most importantly a must-learn language if you want to work with modern artifical intelligence.

 ## How to get started